siddhant230/OpenCv/document_localisation/readme.md

 image based:
-upload your image and output will be saved:
+upload your image and localize document output will be saved:

 command for image_based :